esterfrank/esterfrank/README.md

 Software Engineering student with a strong interest in combining **technology, history, and digital preservation**.

-Currently developing academic and technical projects focused on structured web content, historical documentation, and front-end development.
+Currently developing academic and technical projects focused on structured web content, historical documentation, and front/back-end development.

 ---